 "In a small town in Idaho, a man is killed by what seems to be an invisible elephant.
 Mulder's investigation into the local zoo, its owners and a local animal rights group uncovers evidence of insidious alien experiments."

-On this day in 1998, Stargate: SG-1 aired "Politics."
-This served as the twentieth episode of the long-running program's first season, and here's the plot summary as detailed by IMDB.com:
+On this day in 1998 (in the U.S.), Stargate: SG-1 aired "Politics."
+Officially, this served as the twentieth episode of the long-running program's first season, and here's the plot summary as detailed by IMDB.com:

 "The Stargate team must justify the project's continuation when a doubtful senator, Head of the Congressional Military Appropriations Committee, comes to review the project's performance."